 Mr. Capuçon is also founder and leader of the ‘Classe d’Excellence de Violoncelle’ at the Fondation Louis Vuitton in Paris.
 Under his direction, six young cellists meet monthly from October through June for working sessions of three to four days.
 This year, they will collaborate with the orchestra of the National Conservatory of Music and Dance of Paris.

 As a recording artist, Mr. Capuçon has won multiple awards.
 His extensive discography includes the 2018 release of Intuition, recorded with the Paris Chamber Orchestra.
-His disc of Schumann works was released in January of 2019.
+A disc of Schumann works is scheduled for release in January of 2019.
 He has also recorded the complete Beethoven Sonatas with pianist Frank Braley.

 Mr. Capuçon hails from Chambery in southeast France and began playing the cello at the age of five.
 He studied at the Conservatoire National Superieur in Paris with Philippe Muller and Annie Cochet-Zakine, and later with Heinrich Schiff in Vienna.